zencart/documentation/content/user/localization/vat.md

 ```
 repeat this for all countries in the EEC

-Now goto to Admin->Locations/Taxes->Tax Classes make sure that there is an entry called Taxable Goods.
+Now goto to Admin > Locations/Taxes > Tax Classes make sure that there is an entry called Taxable Goods.
 If not, create one.

-Now goto to Admin->Locations/Taxes->Tax Rates
+Now goto to Admin > Locations/Taxes > Tax Rates

 Click on new tax rate